jiechenmc/SBUNotes/Class/CSE590/4_Storage_Stack_Filesystem.md

 - Part of the `namei` lookup process

 (d) Pipes:
-- A named entity in a directory with Inode
+- A named entity in a directory with inode
 - The read/write is redirected to a process
 - Pipes are useful for control command to services
 - Ex.
 Apache may create a pipe for the CLI to send commands to the web server.